Organization for Universal Safety and Prosperity (OUSP)

 We believe that the greatest obstacle to the maximization and safeguarding of this kind of progress has been the shared core failure of all existing economic models - the inability to solve or properly address the question of value.
 Here is our best analysis.

-Let’s start with an overview and critiques of the main historical economic ideas of value that had major influence on large economies.
+Let’s start with our overview and critiques of the main historical economic ideas of value that had major influence on large economies or at least the nature of modern economic thought.
 In order, these ideas included:

 1) Mercantilism